My Creed is Jesus Christ

 Lynn:

-Lynn was also a neighbor; she lived two doors down from our house and although Lynn was a couple of years younger than me, we got along good.
-Her house was warm and inviting, filled with antiques and the tick-tick of an old clock.
-We almost always played indoors so I guess that’s why I remember her house so much.
-Lynn was quiet and small for her age and she was super sweet.
-I remember her mom telling me that Lynn’s health was fragile and that she couldn’t play outdoors or as often as I wanted to.
-As life would have it, and I guess because of our age difference, our friendship faded.
-Years later, I was so sorry to hear that she passed away in her late thirties.
-I never learned what caused her early death or what her mom meant when she told me that Lynn was frail.
+Lynn was quiet and small for her age, and she was super sweet.
+I remember her mom telling me one day that Lynn’s health was very fragile and that was why she couldn’t play outdoors, and also why she couldn’t play as often as I wanted to.
+I didn’t quite understand at the time and as life would have it, our friendship eventually faded.
+Years later, I was so sorry to hear that she had passed away in her thirties.
+I never learned what caused her early death, but finally understood the implications of what her mom meant when she told me that she couldn’t play outside or very often.

 Carla: